Niseko Town Intensive Reform Plan (2005-2009)

 1. In order to further promote private sector consignment etc., we conduct a comprehensive inspection throughout the whole affairs and business, and formulate concrete and comprehensive guidelines and plans.
 In conducting consignment, we will strive to maintain and improve residents' service, and we will pay attention to ensuring transparency such as target business, selection criteria, contract terms, etc. and securing personal information and confidentiality obligation.

-• Creation of guidelines / plans for private consignment etc. (General Affairs Section / Planning Section)
+- Preparation of guidelines and plans for private sector outsourcing, etc. (General Affairs Division, Planning Division)

 2. We will consign private-sector road maintenance work.